hackclub/apac_certificate_generator/README.md

 ## Verification

-A big part of us is to make sure that the documents that we issue can be verified in the future.
+A big part of the work is to make sure that the documents that we issue can be verified in the future.

 So, we are using basic cryptography, to verify our document.